hl2vr/hl2vr.github.io/_pages/manual.md

 ---

 The standard Easy, Medium, and Hard options are available.
-Players may want to keep in mind that due to the VR controls and interactions the game will *feel* much more difficult than the base game, and adjust their desired difficulty accordingly.
+Players may want to keep in mind that due to the VR controls and interactions the game will *feel* much more difficult than the base game, due to changes like manual reloading, and adjust their desired difficulty accordingly.

 <br />